syncfusion-content/predictive-analytics-docs/predictive-analytics/Statistics-for-One-Variable.md

 ---
 layout: post
 title: Statistics -One Variable | Essential Predictive Analytics | Syncfusion
-description:  statistics for one variable
+description: Learn here about statistics for one variable in Syncfusion Essential Predictive Analytics control, and more.
 platform: predictive-analytics
 control: Essential Predictive Analytics
 documentation: ug